s-navyareddy/project/README.md

 # project
  PHP Coding challenge application

-This repository contains code for first two questions
-Tasks:
+ This Web application uses the Laravel web application framework.
+Documentation for the framework can be found on the Laravel website.

+Installation
+Clone this repo to your local machine using https://github.com/s-navyareddy/project

+Setup
+After cloning the repository
+Open Command Line
+Open Project folder
+Run php artisan serve command
+Then open localhost URL in the browser to access the application

+Features
-Agency Listing ("/agencies")
+1. Agency Listing ("/agencies")
 Replace the blue question mark with the number of caregivers for that Agency Add pagination, just above the table of agencies, displaying 20 agencies per page

-Caregivers Directory ("/caregivers-directory")
-Replace the placeholder data with queried database data, displaying all caregivers in alphabetical order
+2: Caregivers Directory ("/caregivers-directory") Replace the placeholder data with queried database data, displaying all caregivers in alphabetical order

-Summary and Tips:
-clone this repository and open in your environment.
-Open command line
-open the project folder
-write the php artisan serve command.
-Then open localhost url in the browser to access the application.
+Going into more detail on code and technologies used PHP, Laravel Franework, JQuery.
-In This project i have used jquery datatables to display all the agencies with pagination and search with 20 entities on each page.
+I have Used JQuery Datatables to display all the agencies with pagianation, search and displaying 20 agencies per page.